Dionne quintuplets: Dafoe Nursery

-Across the road from their birthplaces, the Dafoe Hospital and Nursery was built for the five girls and their new caregivers.
+Across the road from their birthplace, the Dafoe Hospital and Nursery was built for the five girls and their new caregivers.
 The girls were moved from the farmhouse to this nursery on September 21, 1934, and lived there until they were nine years old.
 The compound had an outdoor playground designed to be a public observation area.
 It was surrounded by a covered arcade, which allowed tourists to observe the sisters behind one-way screens.
 The one-way screens were installed to prevent noise and distraction.
 The facility was funded by a Red Cross fundraiser.
 The sisters were brought to the playground two or three times a day in front of the crowd.
 It was a nine-room nursery with a staff house nearby.
 The staff house held the three nurses and the three police in charge of guarding them, while a housekeeper and two maids lived in the main building with the quintuplets.
 The buildings were surrounded by a seven-foot (2.13 m) barbed-wire fence.

 The Dionne sisters were constantly tested, studied, and examined, with records taken of everything.
 While living at the compound, they had a somewhat rigid lifestyle.
 They were not required to participate in chores and were privately tutored in the same building where they lived.
 Cared for primarily by nurses, they had limited exposure to the world outside the boundaries of the compound except for the daily rounds of tourists, who, from the sisters' point of view, were generally heard but not seen.
 They also had occasional contact with their parents and siblings across the road.
 When their parents were allowed in the nursery, they argued with the nurses.
 Elzire pushed the nurses and objected to the foods that they were fed.

 Every morning they dressed together in a big bathroom, drank orange juice and cod liver oil, then had their hair curled.
 They then said a prayer, a gong sounded, and they ate breakfast in the dining room.
 After 30 minutes, they cleared the table.
 They then played in the sunroom for 30 minutes, took a 15-minute break, and at nine o'clock had their morning inspection with Dr. Dafoe.
 Every month, they had a different timetable of activities.
 They bathed every day before dinner and put on their pyjamas.
 Dinner was served at precisely six o'clock.
 They then went into the quiet playroom to say their evening prayers.
 Each girl had a colour and a symbol to mark whatever belonged to her.
 Annette's colour was red and her design a maple leaf, Cécile's green and a turkey. Émilie had white and a tulip, Marie blue and a teddy bear, and Yvonne pink and a bluebird.